npodonnell/MicroCipher/README.md

 starting block.

 Before encryption begins, an internal state is initialized from the key.
 This internal state consists of 8 64-bit (8-byte) unsigned integers known as
 `x[1..8]`. `x[1..8]` are initialized to `jump[1..8] * starting_block`.

-Next, each block is read in.
-If the block is a full 8 bytes it's encrypted immediately, if it's 0..7 bytes it's the last block and needs to be padded before encryption.
+The starting block is 1-indexed.

+Encryption proceeds in batches of several 8-byte blocks.
+The number of batches per block is tuneable.
+Each block is XOR'ed with a pseudo-random bitmask which is generated from `x[1..8]`.

+With each block, `x[1..8]` have the corresponding jump values `jump[1..8]` added to them allowing overflow to happen.

+When the last block of plaintext is reached, a padding block *must* be appended to the end of the ciphertext.

 Padding works by filling each of the remaining byte(s) in the block with the number of non-padding bytes, represented as an 8-bit integer.
 For example if 3 bytes were read and they were:
 ```